Fraternities, sororities sue Harvard over single-sex rule

 Harvard does not officially recognize any fraternities or sororities, but several have been available to Harvard students in the past, often with houses located near campus in Cambridge, Massachusetts.

-The sororities suing Harvard in federal court are Kappa Alpha Theta and Kappa Kappa Gamma, whose local chapters disbanded and said they would become co-ed groups.
-The two fraternities in the federal suit, Sigma Chi and Sigma Alpha Epsilon, say they have struggled to recruit students and have faced financial difficulty with fewer dues-paying members.
+The sororities suing Harvard in federal court are the national organizations Kappa Alpha Theta and Kappa Kappa Gamma, whose local chapters disbanded this year and said they would form new co-ed groups.
+The two national fraternities in the federal suit, Sigma Chi and Sigma Alpha Epsilon, say they have struggled to recruit students and have faced financial difficulty with fewer dues-paying members.

+Sigma Alpha Epsilon’s Massachusetts chapter is also a plaintiff in the suit, the only local chapter behind the federal case.

 “The common thread that ties together all of Harvard’s ever-shifting justifications for the sanctions policy is sexism,” the suit says.
 “Harvard’s views that all-male organizations cause sexual assault because they are all-male, and that there is no value to all-female or all-male organizations, are sexist in the extreme.”